An analysis of activity on /r/churning

 Our distribution of comments per day is interesting as well.

 Daily comment distribution

 Our actual baseline stats put us at around 2,000 comments a day on average.
 This is actually down year over year - last year, we averaged around 2,400 comments a day.

 |Aug '17 - Aug '18||801||4,475||2,409||884.090|

-We can also analyse our most active users.
 The 20 users with the most comments in the last 2 years are below.

 |User||Number of Comments|

 We can also look at the distribution of users that comment.
 We actually really only have one outlier, u/OJtheJEWSMAN.
 If we remove that account, our distribution looks like a pretty typical Pareto distribution.
-This year, OJ has made 14,710 posts, which accounts for roughly 2% of all comments on the subreddit.
+This year, OJ has made 14,710 comments, which accounts for roughly 2% of all comments on the subreddit.

-The top 500 users are also responsible for 366,038 of the posts from last year, or 51.8% of all comments.
+The top 500 users are also responsible for 366,038 of the comments from last year, or 51.8% of all comments.
 This follows a pretty typical distribution of online activity (see the 90 - 9 - 1 rule).